arXiv/accessibility2024/source/breakout-mythbusting-deaf-needs.md

+#Forum Q&A session 1B
-#Forum Q&A: Mythbusting the needs of deaf academics
+## Myth-busting the needs of deaf academics when it comes to accessing research.

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-This page holds key participant bios and useful links related to the Q&A session on mythbusting the needs of deaf academics.
-It is also a location to add your comments and continue the conversation.
+This page holds key participant bios and useful links related to the Q&A session on frequent misunderstandings around the real needs of deaf academics.

 We know we will not have time during the forum to discuss everything of interest.
-Please use this space to continue the conversation related to authoring and publishing.
+Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to the needs of the deaf community in research.

 ## Bios